Setting up Uptime Kuma on the Raspberry Pi

 Optional

-This tutorial was last tested on a Raspberry Pi 400 running the latest version of Raspberry Pi OS Bullseye.
+This tutorial was last tested on a Raspberry Pi 5 running the latest version of Raspberry Pi OS Bookworm.

 Preparing your Raspberry Pi for the Uptime Monitor

-Let us start by preparing our Raspberry Pi by installing all of the software we require to run Uptime Kuma.
-Luckily, the software doesn’t have many requirements and is relatively straightforward to prepare for.
+Let us start by preparing our Raspberry Pi by installing all the software required to run Uptime Kuma.
+Luckily, the software has few requirements and is relatively straightforward to prepare for.

 1. Before proceeding, we should ensure that we have an updated package list and upgrade any out-of-date packages.